Greece Moments Greece Moments

 Lesvos polichnitos thermal springs lesbos

-Former thermal pool at Polichnitos
+Former thermal pool near Polichnitos

 Lesvos polichnitos thermal springs landscape lesbos

-#8 Have an ouzo in Plomari
+#8 For an Ouzo in Plomari

 Lesvos plomari village lesbos

-The pretty town of Plomari
+The charming little town of Plomari

 Lesvos barbayanni ouzo plomari

-The four ouzo varieties of Barbayanni
+The four Barbayanni ouzo varieties

 Ouzo Plomari Lesbos Barbayanni Brennerei

-• Opening hours Barbayanni: Mon. – Fri. from 09:00 a.m. – 04:00 p.m. | Admission: free
+• Barbayanni Hours: Mon. – Fri. from 9:00 AM – 4:00 PM | Admission: free

 Lesvos sedounda valley plomari

-The Enchanted Sedounda Valley
+The enchanted Sedounda Valley

 #9 Visiting the mountain village of Agiassos